 |Infrastructure, cleantech and ICT sectors

-It is possible for CCC fees to fall outside these ranges if the value of the contract is greater than CAD $100 million or less than CAD $1 million.
-When this is the case, fees are based on a cost analysis and may result in a fixed fee for contracts below CAD $1 million and a lower percentage fee for contracts over $100 million.
+It is possible for our fees to fall outside these ranges if the value of your contract is greater than CAD $100 million or less than CAD $1 million.
+When this is the case, our fees are based on a cost analysis, which may result in a fixed fee (for contracts below CAD $1 million) or a lower percentage fee (for contracts over $100 million).

-As CCC is the prime contractor for the Canadian supplier in the Government to Government contract, CCC’s fees are embedded within the price supplied to the foreign government buyer within our proposal.
+As prime contractor for the government to government contract, our fees are embedded in the price supplied to your foreign government buyer within our proposal.